-Reporting and Prevention of Dating Violence, Domestic Violence, Sexual Assault and Stalking emphasizes the dignity and worth of all members of the university community.
-Toward that end, Medgar Evers College issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, sexual assault and stalking as well as the procedures for institutional disciplinary action in cases of alleged reports.
+Reporting and Prevention of Dating Violence, Domestic Violence, Sexual Assault and Stalking

+CUNY prohibits the offenses of dating violence, domestic violence, sexual assault and stalking (as defined by the Clery Act) and reaffirms its commitment to maintaining a campus environment that emphasizes the dignity and worth of all members of the university community.
+Toward that end, Medgar Evers College issues this policy statement to inform the campus community of our programs to address domestic violence, dating violence, sexual assault, and stalking as well as the procedures for institutional disciplinary action in cases of alleged reports.
 The City University of New York Policy on Sexual Misconduct is attached to the end of this report.
-The Policy can also be accessed by clicking the following link: CUNY Sexual Misconduct Policy.
+The Policy can also be accessed by clicking the CUNY Sexual Misconduct Policy.